|#1 Frye/Lake Reg/OH||7||0||1||.938|

-- In the Championship Round only, if the game is tied after regulation time has expired, there will be an eight-minute, sudden-death period of 3 v 3 hockey (3 skaters and a goalie) with teams defending their home net (same net they defended in first and third periods) for the overtime period (ie teams will have a “long change.”).
+- In non-consolation games during the playoffs, if the game is tied after regulation time has expired, there will be an eight-minute, sudden-death period of 3 v 3 hockey (3 skaters and a goalie) with teams defending their home net (same net they defended in first and third periods) for the overtime period (ie teams will have a “long change.”).
 There will not be an ice cleaning between regulation time and the overtime period.

 - Similar to National Hockey League rules, if a team incurs a penalty, the format will change to 4 v 3 hockey until a stop in play following expiration of the penalty.
 A team will never play with less than 3 skaters and a goalie.

-- If the game remains tied after the expiration of overtime, teams will proceed to a three-round (three players) shoot-out with the lowest-seed team shooting first, followed by a sudden death shoot-out with each team having an opportunity to shoot in each round.
+- If the game remains tied after the expiration of overtime, teams will proceed to a three-round (three players) shoot-out with the home team shooting first, followed by a sudden death shoot-out with each team having an opportunity to shoot in each round.
 For ease of reference, this is the same format (three rounds followed by sudden-death shootout) used in the National Hockey League.

 - Every skater must shoot in the shoot-out before a player may shoot a second-time.
 Goaltenders may switch during the shoot-out.

 - Casco Bay Arena will only be closed due to the most extreme weather conditions.
 After all, hockey is a winter sport.
 We will usually be open even if school is cancelled.

 - If the coaches for both teams feel that the weather conditions require cancellation, the home team is responsible for rescheduling the game and the costs of rescheduling will be split by the teams.
 Casco Bay Arena will endeavor to find open ice for make-up games.
 If the game is not rescheduled, it will be considered a tie for standings purposes.
-The teams may use that hour of cancelled game ice for any purpose to keep it from being wasted (players may show up and skate).
+The teams may use that hour of cancelled game ice at Casco Bay Arena for any purpose to keep it from being wasted (players may show up and skate).